top of page

 The beating heart of North Mitrovica, anchored by the colossal statue of Prince Lazar and a lively pedestrian promenade lined with cafes.

-Terrain: Flat, paved promenade.
+Accessibility: Flat, paved promenade.
+Fully wheelchair accessible.

 The Story